 llms.txt explained: Step-by-step guide & practical example

-Imagine you could whisper directly into the ear of an AI like ChatGPT or Google AI Overviews how it should talk about your brand.
-Exactly this possibility is becoming a reality right now.
+Imagine being able to whisper directly into the ear of an AI like ChatGPT or Google AI Overviews, telling it exactly how to talk about your brand.
+That possibility is becoming reality right now.

-And this is exactly where the llms.txt enters the stage – no longer as a concept, but as a proven tool.
-It is your strategic megaphone with which you can regain control of your own brand story in a world full of AI-generated content.
+And this is exactly where the llms.txt enters the stage – no longer as a concept, but as a practical tool.
+It is your strategic megaphone, helping you regain control of your own brand story in a world full of AI-generated content.

-Are you ready to separate the hype from reality?
+Ready to separate the hype from reality?
 Perfect!
-In this post, you’ll get a clear, actionable roadmap from me – practical, honest, and based on solid data.
+In this post, I’ll give you a clear, actionable roadmap – practical, honest, and based on solid data.

 What exactly is an llms.txt file?

-An llms.txt is a simple text file written in Markdown format that is placed in the root directory of your website to provide language models (LLMs) with a curated list of your most important content.
+An llms.txt is a simple text file written in Markdown format, placed in the root directory of your website to provide language models (LLMs) with a curated list of your most important content.
 It is optimized for both humans and machines and serves as a guide to the content that best defines your expertise and brand identity.

 The anatomy of llms.txt – The official standard

-The official specification on llmstxt.org provides a crystal-clear structure:
+The official specification on llmstxt.org defines a crystal-clear structure:

-• H1 heading (mandatory): The file always starts with an H1 (#) that contains the name of your website.
+• H1 heading (mandatory): The file always starts with an H1 (#) containing the name of your website.

-• Blockquote summary (optional): Directly below, a blockquote (>) can summarize your page briefly and concisely.
+• Blockquote summary (optional): Directly below, a blockquote (>) can summarize your site briefly and concisely.

-• H2 sections as “file lists” (optional): With H2 headings (##), you can group links to your most important content.
+• H2 sections as “file lists” (optional): H2 headings (##) let you group links to your most important content.

 The crucial difference: llms.txt vs. llms-full.txt

-There are two variants, and this difference is crucial for your strategy:
+There are two variants, and this distinction is crucial for your strategy:

 • llms-full.txt: This is the compendium, the complete text.
-It bundles the entire content of your most important documents into a single, large file.
-This saves the AI from subsequent crawling and is pure gold for so-called RAG systems (Retrieval-Augmented Generation).
+It bundles the entire content of your most important documents into one large file.
+This saves the AI from subsequent crawling and is pure gold for RAG systems (Retrieval-Augmented Generation).

-As a product developer, I immediately see the value of the llms-full.txt.
-Imagine you have a complex knowledge base for an iGaming product.
-Handing this information to an AI as a single, clean file instead of sending it through dozens of HTML pages is a huge efficiency gain.
-This is not theory, this is a direct response to the architecture of modern AI systems.
+As a product developer, I immediately see the value of llms-full.txt.
+Imagine having a complex knowledge base for an iGaming product.
+Handing an AI that information as a single, clean file instead of sending it through dozens of HTML pages is a massive efficiency gain.
+This is not theory – it is a direct response to the architecture of modern AI systems.

 The core problem it solves: Why HTML is “noisy” for LLMs

-Why all the effort?
-Because a modern website is a real challenge for an AI.
-HTML is full of “noise” for an AI, such as navigation, advertising, and scripts, which distracts from the core information.
+Why the effort?
+Because a modern webpage is a genuine challenge for an AI.
+HTML is full of “noise” for an AI – navigation, ads, and scripts that distract from the core information.

-• Context window limitation: An AI has only a limited attention span (the “context window”).
-This HTML noise takes up valuable space.
+• Context window limitation: An AI has a limited attention span (the “context window”).
+This HTML noise consumes valuable space.

 • Inefficiency and cost: Parsing HTML is computationally intensive and expensive for an AI.
-Markdown, on the other hand, is practically its native language – clean, efficient, and to the point.
+Markdown, on the other hand, is essentially its native language – clean, efficient, and to the point.

-The proof from practice: AIs are already reading your llms.txt!
+Evidence from practice: AIs are reading your llms.txt!

-Screenshot of server log files showing how crawlers specifically request the llms.txt file.
+Screenshot of server log files showing crawlers specifically requesting the llms.txt file.

 Source: Own server log files from seo-kreativ.de

-You can clearly see how bots specifically check if the llms.txt is present.
-This is the crucial proof: the infrastructure for processing this file is already being actively used.
-You are not alone in this.
-SEO expert Ray Martinez also shared similar observations that confirm the trend.
+You can clearly see bots checking whether llms.txt exists.
+The infrastructure to process this file is being used.
+SEO expert Ray Martinez shared similar observations that confirm the trend.

 llms.txt vs. robots.txt vs. sitemap.xml: What’s the difference?

-The main difference lies in the purpose and the target audience: robots.txt issues prohibitions for crawlers, sitemap.xml lists all URLs for discovery, and llms.txt provides a qualitative guide for AI systems.
+The main difference lies in purpose and audience: robots.txt issues access restrictions to crawlers, sitemap.xml lists all URLs for discovery, and llms.txt provides qualitative guidance for AI systems.

 The easiest way to understand it is with this analogy:

 • robots.txt is the security guard of your website.
 It tells crawlers which areas are off-limits.
-A pure prohibition protocol.
+A pure access control protocol.

 • llms.txt is the personal VIP tour guide for the AI.
-It guides the LLM specifically to the masterpieces of your website and explains why they are so damn important.
+It leads the LLM directly to the highlights of your website and explains why they matter.

 The three musketeers of website control